 What is the Guest account in Windows?

-The Guest account in Windows is a local user account with very limited permissions.
+The Guest account in Windows is a local user account with minimal permissions.
 It has the following limitations:

-- It has no password and password cannot be set for it.
+- It has no password, and a password cannot be set for it.

-- Cannot install desktop application, program, or hardware device.
+- Cannot install the desktop application, program, or hardware device.

-- This application can only use applications and desktop programs that are installed on your computer or device when Guest account is activated.
+- This application can only use applications and desktop programs installed on your computer or device when the Guest account is activated.

-- Cannot change account type, name or image.
+- Cannot change the account type, name, or image.